harunamarun/flexible-resume-generator/README.md

 yarn build
 ```
 #### Run the front end test: (This is `npx create-react-app` option)
-aunches the test runner in the interactive watch mode.
+Launches the test runner in the interactive watch mode.
 ```
 yarn test
 ```